 Designed for only hard floors

-If you're looking for a thorough vac-mop option for hard floors, our testing team loved the performance and versatility of the Shark VACMOP.
+If you're looking for a thorough vac-mop option for hard floors, we loved the performance and versatility of the Shark VACMOP.
 This wet-dry cleaning machine is designed to be used on solid flooring, such as hardwood, laminate, vinyl, or tile surfaces.
 It combines suction power with disposable mop pads to capture debris and leave floors gleaming.
 For the best results, vacuum your surface first to pick up any crumbs or dirt.
-Then, click the "spray" button that's conveniently located on the handle to spray solution on the sealed surface before mopping it clean.
+Then, click the "spray" button that's conveniently located on the handle to spray cleaning solution on the sealed surface before mopping it clean.

-Best for Pet Hair: Shark Navigator Freestyle Upright Stick Cordless Bagless Vacuum
+Shark Navigator Freestyle Upright Stick Cordless Bagless Vacuum

 No hair wrap